aseba-community/thymio-tracker/README.md

 do frame to frame tracking, doing the hypothesis that the movement in the iamge should not be too large.

 For robustness and speed reasons, first the KLT approach is used for all the detected keypoints.
-This means that each keypoint is searched in the current image using its apeparance in the previous frame (and not the landmark reference appearance).
+This means that each keypoint is searched in the current image using its appearance in the previous frame (and not the landmark reference appearance).
 This approach has the advantage to be fast to compute and robust to  progressive illumination changes.
 However this approach has the disadvantage to be sensitive to drift.
-To correct the drift problem a subsample of the tracked features is picked randomly, and, for each of those features points, the estimation of its current location is refined using the model appearance warped to the current landmark pose and an NCC template matching approach.
+To correct the drift problem a subsample of the tracked features is picked randomly, and, for each of those features points, the estimation of its current location is refined using the model appearance warped and "mipmapped " to the current landmark pose and an NCC template matching approach.
 As for every frame a new subset is picked, after a few tracked frames, all the landmark features will have been visited and their drift corrected.
 At every frame, the tracker also searches for new features from the model to track and for non valid tracked features: a subsample of the non detected feature points are searched in the current image using NCC similarity measure and a subsample of the tracked ones are checked to verify if their NCC score is high enough to continue the tracking.

 At this stage we end up with a set of tracked reference keypoints and their estimated location in the current image.
 A RANSAC and PnP method is used then estimate the 3D pose of each landmark with respect